-- Comply with all applicable local and national environmental laws and regulations as well as international standards, Customer requirements and other requirements set forth in business contracts and, in countries where legislation is not evident or enforced, ensure reasonable practices are in place for managing environmental impacts. - Develop and maintain an effective environmental management system that supports identifying risks, measuring and monitoring performance, and driving continual improvements to minimize environmental impacts. - Prevent or eliminate waste of all types, including solid and hazardous waste streams, wastewater discharges and energy losses, to prevent pollution, and promote technologies and processes that reduce or eliminate harm and degradation to the environment. - Track Scope 1, 2, and 3 greenhouse gas (GHG) emissions data in accordance with the accounting principles outlined in The GHG Protocol: A Corporate Accounting and Reporting Standard, and, if requested by Customer, develop and provide plans to reduce GHG emissions in alignment with Toyota Tsusho Group's carbon neutrality objectives.
+- Comply with all applicable local, state and national environmental laws and regulations as well as international standards as applicable in the jurisdiction of supply, Customer requirements and other requirements set forth in business contracts and, in countries where legislation is not evident or enforced, ensure reasonable practices are in place for managing environmental impacts. - Take steps to prevent pollution, eliminate substances of concern and promote technologies and processes that reduce or eliminate harm and degradation to the environment. - Develop and maintain an effective environmental management system that supports identifying risks, measuring and monitoring performance, and driving continual improvements to minimize environmental impacts. - Track Scope 1, 2, and 3 greenhouse gas (GHG) emissions data in accordance with the accounting principles outlined in The GHG Protocol: A Corporate Accounting and Reporting Standard, and, if requested by Customer, develop and provide plans to reduce GHG emissions in alignment with Toyota Tsusho Group's carbon neutrality objectives.
+These plans may include, among other initiatives, improving energy efficiency, minimizing energy consumption, and purchasing renewable energy. - Develop water management plans that assess water scarcity and quality risks and reduce freshwater use in areas of high water stress. - Support access to clean and safe drinking water at all Supplier locations - Promote a circular economy and prevent and reduce waste by encouraging reuse and recycling.
+Increase recycling of plastics, especially in a closed loop, and improve packaging by reducing the amount of packaging used and its recyclability. - Avoid unnecessary deforestation and protect biodiversity and ecosystems, especially during construction of new sites.